vsdip/avsddac_3v3_sky130_v1/README.md

 ## 8.Future Works

-Layout simulation of 10Bit Potentiometer DAC and plotting INL & DNL for 10Bit DAC layout.
 Runtime for layout can be reduced further.

 ## 9.Contributors